The Basics

 What is DistroVid?

-DistroVid is a Music Video distribution service provided by DistroKid!
+DistroVid is a music video distribution service provided by DistroKid!
 Visit https://distrovid.com to check it out.

 As a DistroVid artist, you can upload an unlimited amount of music videos and keep 100% of your earnings from those videos.